revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 <blockquote>

-There are 5 types of Inheritance.
-They are
+There are 5 types of Inheritance.They are

-1. Single Inheritance
+1.Single Inheritance
-2. Multi-level Inheritance
+2.Multi-level Inheritance
-3. Hierarchical Inheritance
+3.Hierarchical Inheritance
-4. Hybrid Inheritance
+4.Hybrid Inheritance
-5. Multiple inheritance
+5.Multiple inheritance

 **In java, multiple and hybrid inheritance is supported through interface only.**